AlexandreH13/cs_fd_mleng/README.md

 ### Data Preparation

 An endpoint is defined to transform the data.
 The goal is to read the raw data and persist a training-ready dataset.
 Also, the encoder pickle file is persisted in the `artifacts` folder.
+An important reminder is that **the data is not versioned**.

 ---